About the Foundation

 The Rockwool Foundation initiates and implements practical interventions within four strategic programme areas.
 The aim is to achieve lasting and sustainable improvements in poor as well as rich societies.

 All projects should be based on Social Entrepreneurship and help to self help principles.
+Project should be innovative and offer a new approach or original thinking.
 The four strategic programme areas are:

 - Food Security and Poverty Alleviation

 - International Peace Building